bitesizeapps/pyCVSender/README.md

 ## Sending your CVs with custom formatting without any of the hassle

+Serverless demo is available here: https://bitesizeapps.github.io/pyCVSender/ (only ui, no server)

 ### Setup

 - Get `credentials.json` from [Gmail API](https://developers.google.com/gmail/api) and put it in the `server` folder